Kyutech-Space-Robotics-Lab/.github/README.md

 Repository Access: Access to repositories is managed through Teams.
 Members are added to specific teams and gain access only to that team's projects.
 Our default policy is No permission, so access must be granted explicitly.

-Repository Naming: All repositories follow a standard naming convention: [team-acronym]-[project-name] (e.g., cast-pipeline, haptics-firmware).
+Repository Naming: All repositories follow a standard naming convention: [team-acronym]-[project-name] (e.g., oc-pipeline, rover-nav).

 Contribution Workflow: All work should be done on feature branches.
 Changes are merged into the main branch via Pull Requests, which should be reviewed by at least one other team member.